AdityaNautiyal908/skill-forge/docs/README.md

 - Persistent user preferences (theme/animations)
 - Delightful UI with 3D tilt and cursor spotlight effects

+## Error Handling
+- **Custom 404 Page:** When a user navigates to a non-existent page, a custom 404 error page is displayed.
+- **Dashboard Redirect:** The 404 page includes a "Return to Dashboard" button to easily navigate back to the main application.

 ## Tech Stack
 - PHP 8+, Apache (XAMPP)
 - MySQL 8+ (users/auth)